What is a CLI

 cd

-cd [directory] = change directory nagivate through file structure
+cd [directory] = change directory navigate through file structure

 curl